 Koala Woman Says

-This electorate stretches from the southern suburbs of Brisbane to the NSW border and includes Beaudesert, Boonah, and Gatton so it provides a transport gateway for most of the freight coming from interstate.
+This electorate stretches from Logan Village to the NSW border and includes Beaudesert, Boonah, and Gatton so it provides a transport gateway for most of the freight coming from interstate.
 The area is slated for major infrastructure development: “Nation Building” the politicians call it, but officially it’s called the Bromelton State Development Area, 15,000 hectares of it.
 A huge development corridor stretching from Greenbank (where there are lots of Koalas) to south of Beaudesert which will cut off any east-west movement of Koalas in the electorate.
-Not that there are that many in the west, but are some and this development will seal the fate of these Koalas: there will be no recruitment and no dispersal, Koalas in the east will be genetically isolated.
+There are Koalas in the Lockyer Valley, and of course the Inland Rail will slice this habitat in two.
+Not that there are that many in the west but are some and this development will have a major impact on these Koalas: there will be no recruitment and no dispersal, Koalas in the east will be genetically isolated.

 Member for Wright